Get help for mephedrone addiction, find a rehab clinic, or learn about the signs and symptoms of Mephedrone addiction, right here.

 - Rapid heartbeat.
 Like many amphetamine-like drugs, mephedrone can cause changes to the body’s respiratory system.
 People who use the drug may experience elevated blood pressure and an irregular heartbeat.

 - Reduction in appetite.
 Mephedrone acts as a temporary appetite suppressant.
 People who extensively use the drug may suffer from otherwise unexplained weight loss.
 Over time, weight loss can be extreme, leading to further complications, such as a compromised immune system and infertility.

 - Shaking.
 Mephedrone induces shakiness of vibrating vision in certain people which can be disorientating.

 - Trouble breathing.
 Trouble breathing is a potentially harmful sign of mephedrone addiction.
 If you are experiencing trouble breathing following the use of mephedrone, speak with a medical professional immediately.

 - Highly distractable.
 Because mephedrone induces an effect like cocaine and speed, people who take it can be highly distractable, unable to focus on a single thing for more than a few seconds.

 - Clenching teeth.
 Why mephedrone leads to clenching of teeth is unclear.
 However, chronic teeth clenching can damage both the teeth and jaw.

 - Being overly concerned with the feelings of others.
 Mephedrone may affect the part of the brain involved in empathising with others.
 People on the drug often display increased concern for those around them.
-It can appear disconcerting/

 - Speaking rapidly.
 As a stimulant, mephedrone can induce episodes of extreme hyperactivity where a person speaks at high speed to those around them.
 Increased energy levels increase the rate at which the brain produces new ideas, encouraging people to communicate at a much faster pace.